The History of Guildford Baptist Church

 Our current Senior Pastor, Ian Stackhouse, arrived in March 2004.
 One of the Church congregations became an independent Church, whilst the other two re-joined worshippers at the Millmead Centre.

-This year will mark the completion of the Millmead Centre’s renovations and extensions.
-We thank God for the journey He has taken us on over the past decade and are excited to see what develops in these new spaces in the coming years.
+2020 marked the completion of the Millmead Centre’s renovations and extensions, and we reopened as we emerged from lockdown.
+We thank God for the journey He has taken us on over the past decade and are excited by the new ministries that have already developed.
+We have welcomed newcomers from across the globe, and our congregation has become increasingly intergenerational and multicultural.